akhilbad/XYZ-Banking-Dashboard/README.md

 • Interactive Features (Slicers, bookmarks, tooltips)

 ### 📁 Dataset Information
-Source: Publicly available banking-style dataset adapted for analytical practice
+Source : Publicly available banking-style dataset adapted for analytical practice

-Important Note:
+Important Note :
 • The dataset is used strictly for learning and portfolio demonstration
 • It does not represent real customer or bank data
 • All values are anonymized / simulated